tdwg/vocab/documentation-specification.md

-# TDWG Standards Documentation Specification (draft of 2016-08-01) #
+# TDWG Standards Documentation Specification (draft of 2016-08-02 as submitted for review) #

 **Title:** Standards Documentation Specification